 As the earliest extra-biblical Christian confessional document, the Apostles’ Creed has stood the test of time as the preeminent testament to creedal orthodoxy.
-This is for good reason, even apart from its primacy.
-The creed attributed to the earliest missionary followers of Jesus distills the basic outline of what it means to be a Christian into a short summation that belies the depth and richness of what it proclaims.
-It is quite possible that in years of rote recitation, the creed has appeared dry to us and flat.
-But let’s look at it again, perhaps with fresh eyes.
+The creed, attributed to the earliest missionary followers of Jesus, distills the basic outline of what it means to be a Christian into a short summation that belies the depth and richness of what it proclaims.

 We believe in God, the Father Almighty,

 the Maker of heaven and earth,

 and in Jesus Christ, His only Son, our Lord:

 (He descended into hell.)1

 On the third day He rose again from the dead;

 and sits at the right hand of God the Father;